Sentinal4D/cellshape-cloud/README.md

 ## Parameters

 - `num_features`: int.
 The size of the latent space of the autoencoder.
-If you have rectangular images, make sure your image size is the maximum of the width and height
 - `k`: int.
 The number of neightbours to use in the k-nearest-neighbours graph construction.
 - `encoder_type`: str.